 A: “When you are on your way to the operating room you and the nurse will go in with you first.
 Your partner will join you once they are prepped and ready for them.
 Traditionally the anesthesiologist will use spinal anesthesia if you do not already have an epidural placed (laboring clients).
-Spinal anesthesia involves a one-time dose of fast acting dense medicine to numb you form the bellybutton down.
+Spinal anesthesia involves a one-time dose of fast-acting dense medicine to numb you from the belly button down.
 If you already have an epidural, they will add extra medicine.

 Once these things have been done the drapes will be placed and the doctor will check to make sure you cannot feel more than you should and they will do a “time out” procedure required in every hospital before every surgery to make sure they are doing the right thing on the right patient.“

-Q: Can you say are what happens step-by-step during the procedure?
+Q: Can you say what happens step-by-step during the procedure?

 A: “After the time out your support person will be brought to the room and sit next to you at the head of the bed near the anesthesiologist behind a sterile drape so that you cannot see the procedure.

 You should not notice when surgery begins, but you can ask to be informed of each step if it helps you.
 Even with a repeat cesarean it often takes less than 5 minutes to reach the baby, but it can take much longer if there is a lot of scar tissue.